healthyPlant/PhytoPipe/README.md

 ```
 For other Linux or Mac systems, please follow [PhytoPipe wiki](https://github.com/healthyPlant/PhytoPipe/wiki#dependencies).

-Fora  Windows system, please use [PhytoPipe docker image](https://hub.docker.com/r/xhu556/phytopipe).
+For a  Windows system, please use [PhytoPipe docker image](https://hub.docker.com/r/xhu556/phytopipe).

-***Since some tools conflict in a conda environment and are hard to update, we do not recommend conda.***
+***Since some tools conflict in a conda environment and are hard to update, we do not recommend to install all dependencies using conda.***

 ### Build databases
 To install/update all databases, simply run